tasmota/docs/docs/Buttons-and-Switches.md

 !!! note "If [ButtonRetain](Commands.md#ButtonRetain) has been enabled the MQTT message will also contain the MQTT retain flag."

 !!! danger
-    When a button is configured as inverted or as a switch with a [Switchmode](Commands.md#switchmode) that keeps it as ON while depressed it activates the reset to firmware defaults function.
-Change switchmode to avoid repeated resets to defaults or use `Setoption1 1`.
+    When a button is configured as inverted or with a [Switchmode](Commands.md#switchmode) that keeps it as ON while depressed it activates the reset to firmware defaults function.
+Change the Button configuration or SwitchMode to avoid repeated reset to defaults or use `Setoption1 1` to disable that function.

 !!! warning
     If you define a button with a number higher than available power outputs it will default to controlling `Power1`.
 Example: Button4 on a device with Power1 and Power2 will control `Power1`.